jefflieu/hdbe/README.md

 Installation and required dependency

-- Checkout latest llvm from https://github.com/llvm/llvm-project
+- Checkout latest llvm from https://github.com/llvm/llvm-project.
+Please check out version 11.0.0.
 - Build and install llvm-project, this builds clang and other libraries which are statically linked into HDBE
 - Checkout and install Verilator from : https://www.veripool.org/wiki/verilator.
 Verilator is used in simulation of the generated Verilog.
 The HDBE includes several examples for quick regression test and evaluation of how HDBE works.
 The examples are built using gcc/clang/verilator
 - Build and install yaml-cpp project from https://github.com/jbeder/yaml-cpp.
 This will build yaml-cpp.a static library and install headers into your usr/local/include path